Hasse331/Projects/README.md

 I did not find a good and simple time-blocking app in the Google Play Store or elsewhere, so I decided to make my own, which is minimalistic and simple enough.
 I personally don't like that mobile applications become distractions instead of tools to improve productivity, and this is the problem I try to fix with this project.

 The goal is to make first base features and maintainable code structure, then optimize the application as a comprehensive cross-platform application with firebase/supabase backend with real-time data synchronizing.
 The full version of the application with cloud synchronizing and cross-platform features will be monetized based on a monthly SaaS subscription.

+# Feature list

+ - Adding blocks with name, block start and end time
+ - Adding notes, todo lists, links and (soon) notification for each block
+ - Saving and loading blocks as To Do blocks
+ - Saving and loading templates

+# Technical specification / tech stack

+ - Dart
+ - Flutter
+ - Shared preferences library for saving the data locally in JSON

 ![FocusBlock - merged images](focusblock.png)
 ![FocusBlock - merged images](image.png)